pfertyk/blog/content/009-vim-for-sane-people.md

 Title: Vim for sane people
-Date: 2017-08-09
+Date: 2017-08-19
 Summary: When you want something powerful but also something normal
 Tags: vim

 Long time ago, I decided to master Vim.
-Like many before me, I started with the vimtutor to learn the basics, then played around with the editor a bit and attempted to use it for actual work.
+Like many before me, I started with `vimtutor` to learn the basics, then played around with the editor a bit and attempted to use it for actual work.
 I soon realized that it will not be that simple.
 Vim's commands were powerful, but required some time getting used to.
 I knew I had to spend a lot more time to become proficient enough to use Vim as my main text editor.

 But there was also something else.

 Vim was significantly different than other editors I used by far.
 Things I took for granted become difficult.
 Keeping the list of previously opened files?
 Not easy.
 Searching in the whole document?
 Unintuitive.
 Pasting content from the clipboard?
 I had to use a mouse for that.
 A mouse in Vim!
-All of those problems made me come back to other editors and not spend enough time to master Vim.
+All of those problems made me come back to other editors and not spend enough time with Vim to learn it properly.

-I realized that those problems were the ones that kept me from using Vim on daily basis.
+I realized that those problems were keeping me from using Vim on daily basis.
 I had to solve them, otherwise I would keep coming back to other editors and never really master Vim.
 So I searched through documentation and available plugins and, after many days of tweaking my `.vimrc` file, I finally came up with configuration that made Vim an editor I could use.
-Here I'd like to share that configuration with you.
+Here I'd like to share that configuration with you and explain how it works.

-Note: This post contains mostly hints as to making Vim more user friendly (more like a normal editor), but also some generally useful things you can add to your configuration.
-Also, I'm a Python/JavaScript developer, so part of my configuration is prepared especially for those languages (but you can still use the rest if you are not working with these languages).
+Note: This post contains mostly hints as to making Vim more user friendly (like a normal editor), but also some generally useful things you can add to your configuration.
+Also, I'm a Python/JavaScript developer, so there are sections of my `.vimrc` file that focus on these languages (but you can still use the rest if you are not working with them).
+My `.vimrc` file is available [here](https://github.com/pfertyk/dotfiles/blob/master/vimrc), so you can check the complete configuration anytime you want.

 ### Plugins